hitobito/hitobito/doc/development/04_wagons.md

 `vendor/wagons` in ein benachbartes Verzeichnis des Cores verschoben werden und die Datei `app_root.rb` des Wagons entsprechend angepasst werden.

-### Entwickeln für mehrere Verbände/Instanzen

-Es kann immer nur ein 'Haupt'-Wagon aktiv sein, welcher die Verbandsstruktur definiert.
-Um zwischen verschiedenen aktiven Verbänden zu wechseln, empfiehlt sich das Speichern der einzelnen Development Datenbanken, damit die jeweiligen Seed Daten nicht immer neu geladen werden müssen (Diese Files nicht ins Git einchecken!).
-Danach erfolgt die Umstellung von einer Konfiguration auf die andere:

-1. Alle aktiven Prozesse (Server, Console, ...) stoppen.
-1. Im `Wagonfile` den [new wagon] aktivieren, andere auskommentieren.
-1. `cp db/development-[new_wagon].sqlite3 db/development.sqlite3`
-1. `rm -rf tmp/cache` (Falls customized CSS vorhanden).
-1. Prozesse (Server, ...) wieder starten.

-Falls `spring` im Einsatz ist, muss vor dem Wechsel `spring stop` ausgeführt werden.

 ### Every day development - using ./bin/wagon

 To facilitate working with various wagon (and therefore db schemas) it is recommended to use the script `./bin/wagon`.

 This script builds ontop of [direnv](https://direnv.net/).
-It controls various environment variables to that wagons can be activated with a single statement
+It controls various environment variables to that wagons can be activated with a single statement.

 ### Instructions: create wagon